Santa

 FOSTP 20th Anniversary, Santa Teresa Library

 • After 2 years of being suspended because of the pandemic, the usually-annual Fandango/La Fuente event at Santa Teresa County Park's Bernal Ranch came back this year!
-It was held on Saturday, July 30 from 5-8 pm.
+It was held on Saturday, July 30, 2022 from 5-8 pm.
 It was a celebration of the families who have lived at Rancho Santa Teresa.
 It included music, dance, historical presentations, crafts, games, and exhibits from partner organizations.
 The Friends of Santa Teresa Park had an information booth with our newsletter, flyers, pictures of the park and events, a model of the Bernal Adobe, a time capsule, and a sponge toss game.
-FOSTP President Mike Boulland taled about FOSTP's history, the anniversaries being celebrated this year (see above), and memories of Kitty Monahan (see below).
+FOSTP President Mike Boulland talked about FOSTP's history, the anniversaries being celebrated this year (see above), and memories of Kitty Monahan (see below).
 Here are pictures of FOSTP at La Fuente.
 Here are pictures of the whole event.
 The previous La Fuente was held was on 10/19/19.
 Here are pictures from that event.

 FOSTP at La Fuente 7-30-22